Hospital bed occupancy rates for coronavirus patients rise across Japan | The Japan Times

 While data from the health ministry shows that currently less than 50 percent of beds are occupied at most, Japan has recorded daily increases of over 1,000 for the past five days.

-On Monday, it confirmed an additional 951 new infections at least, bringing the nationwide tally to over 40,000, including about 700 from the Diamond Princess cruise ship that was quarantined in Yokohama in February.
+On Monday, Japan reported an additional 966 new infections, according to a Kyodo News tally based on information from local authorities, bringing the nationwide tally to over 40,000, including about 700 from the Diamond Princess cruise ship that was quarantined in Yokohama in February.

-But Japan’s top spokesman said Monday the government has no intention to request that people refrain from traveling to their hometowns and elsewhere during the upcoming Obon holidays.
+But the nation's top spokesman said Monday the government has no intention to request that people refrain from traveling to their hometowns and elsewhere during the upcoming Bon holidays.

 "We're not asking people to refrain across the board.
 We're just asking them to be very cautious," Chief Cabinet Secretary Yoshihide Suga said at a news conference.